SeldonIO/MLServer/docs/examples/kafka/README.md

 - `settings.json`: holds the configuration of our server (e.g. ports, log level, etc.).
 - `model-settings.json`: holds the configuration of our model (e.g. input type, runtime to use, etc.).

+Note that, the `settings.json` file will contain our Kafka configuration, including the address of the Kafka broker and the input / output topics that will be used for inference.

 ### `settings.json`